parrondo/mql5-json-api/README.md

 api = MTraderAPI()
 ```

-First of all we should configure script `symbol` and `timeframe`.
+First of all we should configure the script `symbol` and `timeframe`.
 Live data stream will be configured to the seme params.

 ``` python
 rep = api.construct_and_send(action="CONFIG", symbol="EURUSD", chartTF="M5")